emtee40/adebar-wiki/Tested-Devices.md

 where you might also find additional details on the one or other device listed below from its original report.

+Note: until now I've not seen Adebar failing any device.
+From time to time there is one missing a single detail, which then usually is fixed easily.

 ### Smartphones
 Device                  | Android<br>version | Date    | Comment